 Here’s the catch, though: When there’s no standard work schedule, the boundaries between personal and work life can get blurry.
 You take on “just one more project”, and you work “just another couple of hours”.
 In other words, you’re putting all your energy and time into work, and you’re slowly wearing yourself out.
 Which will eventually backfire and take its toll on the quality of your work.

 As much as you enjoy (or need) working, maintaining a work-life balance is essential.
 To that end, set a limit to the hours you work per day and leave room for daily activities, be it going out for dinner or practicing a hobby.
-If you don’t trust yourself with the task, a time tracking tool will help you keep it together!
+If you don’t trust yourself with the task, a time-tracking tool for freelancers will help you keep it together!

 6. Not communicating with the client